rails/rails/guides/source/action_controller_advanced_topics.md

 end
 ```

-The file will read and streamed at 4 kB at a time by default, to avoid loading
+The file will be read and streamed at 4 kB at a time by default, to avoid loading
 the entire file into memory at once.
 You can turn off streaming with the
 `:stream` option or adjust the block size with the `:buffer_size` option.